-It is good to hold a healthy skepticism regarding correlations.
+It is good to interpret correlations with a healthy dose of skepticism.
 Don't jump into the conclusion of causality too easily.
-This includes some of the correlations we've considered so far in the book; for example, capitalism and growth or, human CO2 emissions and climate change.
+This includes some of the correlations we've considered so far in the book; for example capitalism and growth or human CO_2 emissions and climate change.
 For a recent example in the news, see Exercise 2.3.